SmartTokenLabs/token-negotiator/README.md

 ````

 ### For projects where you are not using a Node.js work flow.
+Or would prefer to inject the library into the html (polyfills included).

 1. Go to the following URL: https://github.com/TokenScript/token-negotiator